1505-Ak/Stock-Portfolio-Tracker/README.md

 # Stock Portfolio Tracker

-This project is a SQL-based stock portfolio tracker.
-It allows users to manage their stock portfolios, track transactions, calculate current valuations, and analyze performance.
-This project is designed to showcase SQL skills including database schema design, data manipulation (DML), and complex querying for financial analysis.
+This project is a SQL-based stock portfolio tracker with a Flask web interface.
+It allows users to manage their stock portfolios, track transactions, calculate current valuations with live price updates, and analyze performance.

 ## Features

+*   Web interface built with Flask, styled with a dark theme.
+*   Portfolio Overview page displaying current holdings, total value, and unrealized P/L.
+*   Transaction History page.
+*   **Automated Current Price Updates:** Integrates with the Alpha Vantage API to fetch and update stock prices.
 *   Track stock purchases and sales via a `transactions` table.
 *   Maintain a list of unique `stocks` with their company names.
 *   Keep a `portfolio_holdings` table reflecting the current quantity and average buy price of owned stocks.
-*   Simulate `current_prices` for stocks to enable market valuation.
 *   Calculate the current market value of individual holdings and the overall portfolio.
 *   Analyze unrealized profit/loss for current holdings.
 *   Estimate realized profit/loss from sales (using simplified average cost basis).